Skip to main content

 Inspection At least one annual inspection to ensure proper clearance and soundness.

-Chimney regulations align with the International Residential Code (IRC) and state-specific safety standards, emphasizing the use of fire-resistant materials and robust construction techniques.
-The city strongly recommends annual inspections to mitigate risks such as chimney fires and blockages caused by seasonal weather conditions.
-These inspections are critical for maintaining chimney functionality and homeowner safety.
-Building permits are required for any construction, alterations, or repairs to chimneys, underscoring the city’s emphasis on safety standards.
-Greeley’ss comprehensive approach ensures that chimneys are durable and compliant with modern safety requirements.
+Greeley's chimney regulations line up with the International Residential Code (IRC) and state-specific safety standards, with a focus on fire-resistant materials and solid construction.
+The city strongly recommends annual inspections to cut down on risks like chimney fires and blockages that come with the seasonal weather up there.
+Those inspections are key for keeping the chimney working and keeping the people inside safe.
+Building permits are required for any construction, alterations, or repairs to chimneys, which shows how much weight the city puts on safety.
+Greeley's approach is meant to keep chimneys durable and in step with modern safety requirements.

 Category Requirement